aristath/bootstrap-admin/readme.txt

 Just copy to your plugins folder and activate (or Network activate) it.

+== Screenshots ==

+1. Fresh wordpress installation with the bootstrap admin enabled
+2. The submenu popovers

 == Changelog ==

+= 0.1.2 =
+* Lots of styling
+* ProSites "hacks"
+* MarketPress "hacks"

 = 0.1.1 =
 * Small styling bugfixes